trebua/Deepfake-Detection/README.md

 The dataset should be stored in a folder named *data*, using the dataset gathered with these instructions: https://github.com/ondyari/FaceForensics/blob/master/dataset/README.md

-The preprocessing is now done with the assumption that the following commands are run:
+The preprocessing is now done with the assumption that the following commands are run in the project directory:

 ```python download-FaceForensics.py path/to/project/data -d DeepFakeDetection -c c23 -t videos```